Mushafina/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 4**
 ---
---Create a table named Products with the following constraints:
+Create a table named Products with the following constraints:

 ProductID should be the primary key.
 ProductName should be NOT NULL.